Location: 608 Augustana Ave Unit 103, Harrisburg SD

 #1.
 Spark plugs and wires / boots should be NEW and should be gapped accordingly.
 Even if you are quite sure they are ok.
 A misfire will often only show up under heavy load half way through the tuning process and its likely your car will be making more power and more load than it ever has before.
 Not to mention it takes very little untuned or badly tuned runtime to kill spark plugs.

 #2.
 Verify your front oxygen sensor / sensors are functional.
 This is REQUIRED.
 We do not do open loop tunes.
 Period.
 Call us if you are not sure.
 Every narrowband o2 sensor needs to be bouncing from below .45v to above .45v constantly as shown below.
-Wideband sensors need to be reporting something other than full rich (10:1) / full lean (18:1).
+Wideband sensors need to be reporting something other than full rich (~10:1) / full lean (~18:1).
 Closed loop status on the scantool needs to be “Yes” or “Closed Loop” not open loop.
 Short and long term Fuel trims should not be stuck at 0% they should be moving and have a number other than 0%.
 You should have no codes for front (B1S1 or B2S1) o2 sensors or the related o2 heater circuits.
+If you do end up replacing O2 sensors they should be name brand parts.
+NTK, Bosch, Delphi, Ect.
+White box Chinese sensors are a great way to have problems and blow stuff up.
+See #20.

 #3 If you have done an engine swap with a stock ecu and you got your harness from ebay or amazon it likely is going to have issues.
 Very common is non functional o2 sensors and MAF.
 A good rule of thumb for LSx engines is that if the harness cost less than $500 without the computers you are going to spend 4x what you saved in troubleshooting time.
 We condemn roughly 50% of ebay harnesses before they even make it onto the dyno.
 Best bet is to order a quality replacement and reschedule.
 Or even better just buy an aftermarket ecu and harness whenever doing swaps so you can avoid all of the stock ECU hassles.